RunDevelopment/RunDevelopment.github.io/posts/tbd-rounding.md

 # Rounding numbers: Old new tricks

 I recently implemented a new DDS decoder for [the `image` crate](https://github.com/image-rs/image).
 DDS is a container format that supports a variety of image formats (compressed and uncompressed) with the purpose of storing textures, volumes, cubemaps, and more for games and 3D applications.
 What's interesting about these image formats is that [the specification](https://microsoft.github.io/DirectX-Specs/d3d/archive/D3D11_3_FunctionalSpec.htm#Chapter19Contents) is written in terms of floating point numbers.
-This presents an interesting optimization problem for decoders that output 8-bit-per-channel images.
+This presents an interesting optimization problem for decoders that output images with `u8`/`uint8` channels.

 This article will focus on the `B5G6R5_UNORM` format.
 This is a 16-bit-per-pixel uncompressed (but quantized) RGB format.
 The R and B channels are 5 bits each, and the G channel is 6 bits.
 The formula for converting a n-bit number $x$ to 8 bit is: